Neil Redfearn: Doncaster Rovers Belles boss ready for WSL challenge

 'He is obviously not a female'

-Doncaster, the oldest club in the top two flights of the English game, pride themselves - and are financially restrained - on nurturing their own talent.
+Doncaster, the oldest club in the top two flights of the English game, pride themselves on - and are financially restrained to - nurturing their own talent.
 Redfearn's appeal there is clear.

 However, the other great mantra at the club is promoting women in the game.